-Hot dip galvanizing with a history of over 180 years, commands an unrivalled reputation as a cost effective, sustainable, and efficient system of corrosion protection for steel assets.
-In Australia, there are examples of hot dip galvanizing that have managed to survive in the harshest conditions for over 130 years.
-Hot dip galvanizing is prepared off-site in controlled conditions to reduce labour costs, minimise maintenance and ensure environmental cleanliness.
-Lead times for hot dip galvanized structures are often significantly less than other protective coating systems.
-In most cases, this gives hot dip galvanizing a cheaper first cost and life cycle cost in comparison to other high-performance corrosion protection systems.
+With a history of over 180 years, batch hot dip galvanizing (HDG) commands an unrivalled reputation as a cost effective, sustainable, and efficient system of corrosion protection for steel assets.
+Batch HDG coatings will protect structural steel against corrosion for over 50 years in most locations of Australia and there are local examples where batch HDG coatings have protected steel against corrosion for over 130 years.
+Articles to be galvanized are prepared off-site in controlled conditions to reduce labour costs, minimise maintenance, ensure environmental cleanliness, and lead times are often significantly less than other protective coating systems.
+Galvanized coatings usually provide a cheaper first cost and life cycle cost in comparison to other high-performance corrosion protection systems and all HDG coatings can be painted or powder coated to Australian Standards for additional durability or decorative reasons.